tillitis/dev-tillitis/hugo/content/hw/_index.md

 # TKey Hardware Design

-The TKey hardware design consists of a FPGA device and some support components mounted on the PCB.
+The TKey hardware design consists of an FPGA device and some support components mounted on the PCB.
 The FPGA design contain the TKey System on Chip (SoC) where device applications are loaded and executed.
 Communication between the TKey SoC and a client app (running on the host computer) is handled by a small microcontroller (MCU) that handles conversion between USB and UART.

-The SoC, called application_fpga consists of a CPU and a number of cores attached through the memory subsystem.
+The SoC, called application\_fpga consists of a CPU and a number of cores attached through the memory subsystem.
 The following is a description of the CPU, the cores, and the functionality they implement from a developer point of view.